-When it comes to keeping your association’s members engaged, your software solutions are your secret weapon.
-From tried-and-true member retention techniques to fresh ideas for the smartphone age, your association management system (AMS), eLearning platform, and website are full of potential ways to keep your members motivated and involved.
+From supporting tried-and-true member retention techniques to empowering fresh engagement ideas for the smartphone age, your association management system (AMS), eLearning platform, and website are full of ways to keep your members engaged.

-Let’s take a look at some of the best strategies you can use to keep your members involved in your association’s efforts.
+Let’s take a look at some of the best software-driven strategies you can use to boost member engagement.
 We’ll show you how you can:

-The more you know about your members, the better prepared you’ll be to create courses, events, and other programming that they’ll want to stay involved in.
-Your CRM is one of the best resources for gathering, organizing, and reviewing relevant information on your members.
+The better you understand your members, the better prepared you’ll be to create courses, events, and other programs that they’ll want to stay involved in.
+Let’s begin by exploring your CRM—one of the best resources for gathering, organizing, and reviewing member information.

-Your association’s website serves as a hub for all of the important information your members want to know, from the date of your next event to the latest opportunities for involvement.
-Regularly refresh your website so that members can easily find new ways of getting involved with your association.
+Your association’s website is a hub for digital member engagement, offering a place where members can locate all of the most important information about your latest events and opportunities.
+Remember to regularly refresh your website so that members can easily find new ways of getting involved with your association.

-Refreshing your website’s contents, especially that on your homepage, is likely already a regular part of your association management practice.
+Of course, refreshing your website’s contents, especially on your homepage, is likely already a regular part of your association management practices.
 However, it may have been a while since you last gave your site a more extensive makeover.
 Now is a great time to check whether:

-In addition to keeping your members updated on your association’s most recent news, your website is an excellent platform on which to offer them new types of content and perks. eLearning opportunities are among the most valuable of these opportunities, and you’ll want to make sure that all of your interested members are able to take part.
+In addition to keeping your members updated on your association’s most recent news and events, your website is also an excellent platform to host and promote new types of content and perks.

 Your members are always looking for more ways to further their professional development—after all, that’s one of the main reasons they joined your association!
 You can facilitate their growth by offering them continuing education courses through an eLearning platform.

-Also known as an association learning management system (LMS), an eLearning platform is a software solution through which your members can purchase and complete courses relevant to their professional fields. eLearning platforms provide members with valuable educational experiences and foster deeper engagement with your association.
+Also known as an association learning management system (LMS), an eLearning platform empowers your members to purchase and complete courses relevant to their professional fields.
+LMSs provide members with valuable educational experiences and foster deeper engagement with your association.

-Whether your association is selecting an eLearning platform for the first time or seeking to upgrade your current system, do the necessary research to make sure that you:
+Whether your association is selecting an eLearning platform for the first time or upgrading your current system, do the necessary research to make sure that you: